Table of Contents

-In a normal situation of work, Atlassian states that employees tend to be only 60% productive while working in an office environment.
-On the other hand, FlexJobs‘ 2018 survey state that more than 70% of the remote workers feel fewer interruptions, lesser stress and waste less time in dealing with office politics.
-However, the benefits go beyond the measure of productivity.
+According to Atlassian, in a normal situation, employees tend to be only 60% productive when working in an office environment.
+On the other hand, FlexJobs‘ 2018 survey states that more than 70% of the remote workers feel fewer interruptions, less stress and that they don’t have to put up with office politics.
+However, the benefits of remote work go beyond the measure of productivity.

-Remote work is not always as easy as we discuss, but it is something most of us can manage.
-As a start, the focus should be on bridging the communication gap among the remote employees.
+Remote work team collaboration is not always as easy, but it is something most of us can manage.
+For starters, the focus should be on bridging the communication gap among the remote employees.
 Remote workers often have to do a lot to make sure they do not miss important company announcements.
 Next, they also have to face the anxiety of a lack of proper support from the office.
-Moreover, not only are they responsible for how they manage time, but also prioritization of tasks.
-However, the following tips might help everyone on the team, especially remote employees:
+Moreover, not only are they responsible for how they manage time, but also for prioritizing the tasks.
+However, considering the following tips might help everyone on the team, especially remote employees:

 Your Home Is Also Your Office:

 Staying at home means that you have to make room for your office as well.
 You are your manager there and you have to monitor yourself so that you stay productive.
-Set up a small space somewhere in your house where you can sit comfortably and do your work.
-Be sure to take regular breaks to give your mind a rest and to get the blood flowing.
+Set up a small quiet space somewhere in your house, where you can sit comfortably and work without interruptions.
+Be sure to take regular breaks too to increase productivity.

-We all do it, and there is nothing wrong in that.
-Then again, too much of anything can be wrong and this is why we must control/limit it.
-Since you are the manager of your remote work routine, you should take steps to limit wandering off into the wild world of Internet and thoughts.
-Applications such as “Beeminder” and “Bato.Life” make sure that you stay on track and don’t overdo your procrastination when work is what you should be doing.
+We all do it, and there is nothing wrong with that.
+Then again, too much of anything can be counterproductive and we need to keep it under control.
+Since you are the manager of your remote work routine, you should avoid daydreaming, zoning out, and wandering off into the wild world of the Internet.
+Consider installing time management apps such as “Beeminder” and “Bato.Life” to make sure that you stay focused.

 An uncontrolled remote work is like an overflowing kettle.
 Therefore, try to figure out a schedule that you and your team are comfortable with and follow it religiously.
-This will not only protect everyone from pinging each other at odd timings but will also teach everyone to value other’s time.
+This will not only protect everyone from pinging each other at odd times but also teach everyone to value other’s time.

-One part of managing teams and project is to trust your team.
-A right balance is needed here: be present all the time, but give everyone their space.
+One part of managing teams and projects is to trust your team.
+A right balance is needed here.
+Be present all the time and also give everyone their space.
 Yes, keeping track of the team’s progress is crucial, but letting them work on it is necessary as well.

-During remote work, managers must know their duties to their team: to be as much help as possible.
-You keep everyone aligned towards a task and blend everyone’s contribution.
-The more receptive you are to your team members, the better things will run.
-Aim to foster positive relationships and building trust with members.
-This will ultimately raise performance, regardless if someone is working from a riverside.
+The more receptive you (managers) are to your team members, the smoother office operations will be.
+Aim to foster positive relationships and build trust with team members.
+This will ultimately raise performance, regardless of the work location.